vinay-singh-dev/BhumiLedger/Domain.md

 3.Actors

-Community member = community members can only see records if they are intrested they can buy or sell their land also.
+Community member = community members can only see records and apply to be a claiment for a land when they have proper documents. community members cannot verify claim. community memebrs cannot transfer ownership alone they need authorities. community members cannot delete or edit history they can only apply its up to authorities.

-(Gram Sabha / Panchayat) = these authorities they can  verify or unverify that land belongs to that person or not and is the land good to sell by seller and that land does not have any disputes loans,emi,previous ownership claim cases etc.
+(Gram Sabha / Panchayat) = these authorities they can verify a claim of a claiment with proper documents. these are authorities they cannot create a claim. these authorities cannot transfer ownership. these authorities cannot delete or edit history. these authorities can only review documents and verify a claim or unverify it based on documents.

-(State authority) now state authorities they can just verify that this land is verified.
+(State authority) now state authorities they can just verify that this land is verified after gram panchayat / sabha verification. these authorities cannot creat a claim. these authorities cannot transfer ownership. these authorities cannot delet or edit history.

 Auditor
 For each: allowed + forbidden actions